Portfolio-Adv-Software/.github/README.md

 We do stand ups to inform eachother what we did and will be working on.
 We also created a Jira board with userstories that have story points assigned to them which are based off of the planning poker session we did as a group.
 Finally we made a group contract so that we have a fallback document for when normal cooperation is no longer possible.

+We also ended our sprint with peer feedback.

+1.2: Sprint 1
+We improved our standups with feedback from our semestercoach.
+We updated the userstories on our Jira board based on our stakeholder feedback.
+We made sure to create tasks for our userstories and keep them updated during the sprint.